TikhonovaKs/movies-explorer-react/README.md

-# Study project "movies-explorer-react": frontend and backend parts
+# Study project "movies-explorer-react": front- and backend parts
 The final project on the web faculty at Yandex.Practicum

 ***This is a service where you can search for movies on demand and save them in your personal account.***